 I experimented with different pasta shapes and different portion sizes.
 Since we are a family of three (well…four), we scaled it down to 4 oz of pasta and baked it in a 9 x 9 inch pan…it doesn’t look like a lot (see above), but I promise, you won’t walk away feeling hungry 😉

 Penne was no good, as Nagi mentions in her recipe, as the flour gets stuck in it and the sauce ends up…chunky.
 Bowtie and rotini were both great!
-I used ‘smart’ pasta, which has extra fibre added but haven’t tested whole wheat.
+I used ‘smart’ pasta, which has extra fibre added.
+Whole wheat pasta does not work for this recipe.

 How simple is it to prep this Tuscan Chicken Pasta Bake?